Eastern king prawn

 The eastern king prawn is an edible dendrobranch prawn endemic to eastern Australia.
-Its scientific name is Melicertus plebejus or Penaeus plebejus.
+Its scientific name is Penaeus plebejus, Melicertus plebejus, or most recently Penaeus (Oleopenaeus) plebejus.
 It is caught by commercial and recreational fishers for human food.

 Names

 Eastern king prawns are marketed in eastern Australia as "king prawns" without qualification.
 In southeast Queensland, they may also be called Mooloolabah prawns.

 The United Nations Food and Agriculture Organization (FAO) uses French and Spanish names that are direct translations of "eastern royal prawn": Crevette royale orientale, Camarón real oriental.
 The FAO English name is "Eastern king prawn".

 Taxonomy and systematics

 The species was first formally described by Wilhelm Hess in 1865, named Penaeus plebejus (type locality Sydney).
 It was also described as Penaeus canaliculatus var. australiensis by Charles Spence Bate (1888).
-Waldo L. Schmitt (1926) described a separate species Penaeus maccullochi that was said to differ from P. plebejus in the nature of it carapace grooves; they were subsequently considered to be the same species.
+Waldo L. Schmitt (1926) described a separate species Penaeus maccullochi that was said to differ from P. plebejus in the nature of its carapace grooves; they were subsequently considered to be the same species.

 In 1934, Martin Burkenroad separated the grooved-carapace species (including P. plebejus) into a separate sub-genus Penaeus (Melicertus).
 (Note: The name Melicertus is from Melicertus tigrinus Rafinesque, 1814 syn.
 Cancer kerathurus Forskål, 1775.)
 Subsequent authors from 1949 to 1972 split off additional subgenera.
 In 1997, Pérez Farfante & Kensley promoted the six subgenera to genus level, an approach that was subsequently followed by some authors but not others.

 Based on molecular sequences of ribosomal and nuclear genes, Ma, Chan, and Chu (2011) found that Melicertus with Marsupenaeus formed a clade separate from the other (sub)genera of Penaeus sensu lato.
 However, due to the lack of morphological features that distinguish the clades (synapomorphies), they argued against creating two or three (Note: Melicertus clade incl.
 Marsupenaeus; Penaeus clade = Penaeus s.s (sec.
 Pérez Farfante & Kensley 1997) + Fenneropenaeus; Litopenaeus clade incl.
 Farfantepenaeus.) genera, and proposed restoring all the species into a single large Penaeus genus.
 Genetically, M. plebejus is most closely related to the western king prawns, M. latisculatus and M. (lat.) hathor.

-As at 2022, the name Penaeus plebejus is treated as "accepted" by checklists such as the World Register of Marine Species.
+As at 2022, the name Penaeus plebejus was treated as "accepted" by checklists such as the World Register of Marine Species.
 However, Melicertus plebejus is common in recent scientific literature, so when seeking information it is necessary to search for both names.

+In 2023, considering additional molecular phylogenetic analysis by Yang et al., Chan proposed a reclassification of Penaeus into eleven subgenera.
+In this system, the new subgenus Oleopenaeus contains P. (O.) hathor, P. (O.) latisulcatus, and P. (O.) plebejus.